A History of Korea (Hwang book): Reception

 Reviews for A History of Korea praised the book for its potential in an undergraduate course on Korean history, pointing to what they felt was a clear narrative and chapter layout.
 Franklin Rausch, in The Journal of Korean Studies, highlighted the shorter-than-average chapter length, as well as how self-contained they were, and particularly positive elements considering the target audience.
 Rausch in general praised the, noting that his critiques that there was an error in the death tolls Hwang provided for the Sinyu Persecution and the lack of information given about the importance of religion in the works of works of Kim Chi-ha and Ko Un as being "of little consequence" to the overall value of the book.
 A review in Acta Koreana agreed that certain elements of Korean history, such as the entirely of pre-modern Korea, were given less space, but felt that this was fair given the importance of more modern events.
 The reviewer also noted the amount of time Hwang spent discussing Na Hye-sŏk, but felt this was appropriate as it might help "redress the balance in the narrative of Korean history that until recently has been dominated by accounts of its male actors".
 Additionally, the reviewer praised Hwang's "lively style of writing".

-Reviews in both The Journal of Korean Studies and Acta Korena bemoaned the lac of images of the Koguryŏ tomb murals.
+Reviews in both The Journal of Korean Studies and Acta Korena bemoaned the lack of images of the Koguryŏ tomb murals.